The problem: the modern day sleep crisis

 Unfortunately, the body takes considerable time getting there via shallow sleep stages one and two.
 These are automatically programmed to run as part of the sleep cycle.

-However, Vedic meditation will get you to an even deeper state than this in just a matter of minutes , allowing you to reboot and recharge in a very short amount of time.
-After a quick morning meditation, we feel whole again and ready for the demands of the day, even if we have only had two or three hours rest.
+However, Vedic meditation will get you to an even deeper state than this in just a matter of minutes, allowing you to reboot and recharge in a very short amount of time.
+After our morning meditation, we feel whole again and ready for the demands of the day, even if we have only had two or three hours rest.

 And as time goes on, Vedic meditation will change the way you sleep for the better.